avalanchesass/avalanche/README.md

 }
 ```

 **Attention:** removing properties and merging extended classes, will only happen in the minified version of the CSS code.
-But the styling of your site will be the same: setting a property value to `initial` has the same effect as removing the property from the original class and extending the original class by defining it a second time, uses the default cascading behavior of CSS.
+But the styling of your site will be the same: setting a property value to `initial` has the same effect as removing the property from the original class.
+Extending the original class by defining it a second time, uses the default cascading behavior of CSS.

 ### BEM
 avalanche uses the [BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
 To make the meaning of the classes more transparent every BEM class name is [namespaced](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/).
 The BEM syntax helps to prevent [side effects in CSS](http://philipwalton.com/articles/side-effects-in-css/) and the informative nature of the naming convention makes it ideal for teams and larger projects.